 Q: What’s your view on the current state of the African hotel industry?

-Q: Where do you want Rezidor’s African hotel presence to be in 10 years’ time?
+Q: Where would you like to see the Minor Hotels African portfolio in 10 years’ time?